 - R – Reward

-Athletes, do not allow your coach’s fear-based tactics to limit you and your ability to grow as a leader and as an athlete.
+Athletes, do not allow fear-based coaching tactics to limit you and your ability to grow as a leader and as an athlete.
 Fear is folly and when you can see that fear is just a fire that extinguishes positive actions for a reward, you can start to be proactive.
-One can then choose actions and thoughts that assist you and your development not hinder you and your performance.
+One can then choose actions and thoughts that assist you and your development and not hinder your performance.

 Lastly, be the example and leader others want to follow by being optimistic, receiving the information, controlling what you can, demonstrating a growth mindset, and having brave conversations.
 If you can do those five things, I think the future with your coach and teammates will look, sound, and feel more advantageous.